 It is possible to reduce risk of apple scab by treating apple leaves in the late fall or early spring.
-Details are given in University of Massachusetts Fact Sheet F-134.
-Refer to the reference materials list at the end of this publication for this Fact Sheet containing details.
+Details are given in University of Massachusetts Fact Sheet F-134 and in Chapter 6 Disease Management.

-[2.1] See discussion of inoculum reduction in the disease management section.
-Scab fungicide sprays beginning at green tip are absolutely essential in orchards with high carry-over inoculum or orchards where scab control with SI fungicides was less than satisfactory in previous years.
-If early season infections are allowed to become established, even the best fungicide programs will not prevent development of fruit scab in orchards where the scab fungus has developed resistance to all three of the fungicide groups (dodine, benzimidazoles, SI's) that previously provided presymptom and postinfection activity against apple scab.
+[2.1] See discussion of inoculum reduction in the Chapter 6 Disease Management.
+Scab fungicide sprays beginning at green tip are absolutely essential in orchards with high carry-over inoculum or orchards where scab control was less than satisfactory in previous years.
+If early-season infections are allowed to become established, even the best fungicide programs will not prevent development of fruit scab in orchards where the scab fungus has developed resistance to all eradicant fungicide groups: dodine, benzimidazoles, DMI/SIs, QoI/strobilurines.